callendorph/mturkemu/README.md

 5. A separate API for workers is in the works that would leverage the same botocore base with a different service json definition.
 6. File Uploads are not supported in the QuestionForm objects yet.
+7. Currently, binary or image data is not well supported in the question form representation in the UI.
+8. Auto-accepting the next worker task in a series of tasks is not yet implemented in the UI.
+9. Currently QuestionForm validation is not implemented well.
+Current implementation is kind of a hack and needs to be refactored.

 Contributing